International propagation of the Salafi movement and Wahhabism by region: Indonesia

 However, according to a 2003 article in The New York Times, Saudis have also discreetly provided funds for "militant Islamic groups".
 The Saudi foundation Al Haramain financed educational institutions with the approval of the Indonesian Ministry of Religion, and "served as a conduit" for money to Jemaah Islamiyah, a Southeast Asian Islamist organization that aims to build Islamic states in the region and has bombed many civilian targets.
 (The spiritual guide of Jemaah Islamiyyah (Abu Bakar Bashir) has now pledged his allegiance to ISIS.)

 On 4 November 2016 approximately 500,000 demonstrators gathered in central Jakarta, Indonesia's capital city, shutting down all the city's major arteries in the largest Islamist demonstration in Indonesian history and a political "turning point" in the nation's history.
 Led by Muhammad Rizieq Shihab of the Islamic Defenders Front (FPI), whose connections with Saudi Arabia "date back three decades", the demonstrators called for the rejection of "the leaders of infidels,” referring to Basuki Tjahaja Purnama ("Ahok") the Chinese-Christian governor of Jakarta.
 When Shihab asked the crowd, “If our demands are not heard, are you ready to turn this into a revolution?” they screamed their affirmation.
 Ahok was later sentenced to two years in prison for blasphemy, and in the next presidential election, candidates "played up their Islamic credentials" to appeal to the new political trend.

+During an APEC meeting with Australia's new prime minister, Malcolm Turnbull, President Obama shared his observations on Indonesia's gradual shift away from a relaxed, syncretic Islam toward a more rigid, fundamentalist stance—noting, for instance, how widespread the hijab had become among Indonesian women.
+When Turnbull pressed him on the root cause of this transition, President Obama attributed it to extensive financial backing from Saudi Arabia and other Gulf states, which funded influxes of imams and teachers.
+He explained to Turnbull that throughout the 1990s, heavy Saudi investment poured into Wahhabist madrassas to promote the fundamentalist doctrine championed by the Saudi monarchy.